pulumi/examples/azure-ts-aks-keda/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Azure Kubernetes Service (AKS) cluster and Azure Functions with KEDA
+# Azure Kubernetes Service (AKS) Cluster and Azure Functions with KEDA

 This example demonstrates creating an Azure Kubernetes Service (AKS) Cluster, and deploying an Azure Function App with Kubernetes-based Event Driven Autoscaling (KEDA) into it, all in one Pulumi program.
 Please see https://docs.microsoft.com/en-us/azure/aks/ for more information about AKS and https://docs.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda for more information about KEDA.